-We seek to provide a significant return for our stockholders by entering into strategic transactions involving late clinical or early commercial stage pharmaceutical products and companies with attractive revenue growth potential.
+We seek to provide a significant return for our stockholders by entering into strategic transactions involving innovative late clinical-stage or early commercial-stage therapeutics with attractive revenue growth potential.
 Our leadership team has extensive experience in acquiring, commercializing and managing the life cycle of therapeutic products domestically and internationally across a number of indications and modalities.
 We intend to leverage this experience by pursuing the acquisition, growth and potential monetization of pharmaceutical products and companies.